catdevman/awsume-go/README.md

 - [ ] Export credentials data

+- [ ] Change hook, shared etc... to use hashicorp plugin system over grpc.
+Generate a protobuf(s) to work with the hooks.
-- Look at default plugins and create a plugin for it
+- [ ] Look at default plugins and create a plugin for it